Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 Senior leadership

 Salary data last verified: Q1 2026.
-Sources: AmbitionBox India Salary Data .
-Individual offers may vary based on company, city, and candidate profile.
+Sources: AmbitionBox India Salary Data

-How to get your first role: Begin as an MSL.
-Build your therapeutic area expertise and KOL network.
-Medical Affairs roles are usually internal promotions or lateral moves within the industry.
+How to get you First role: Start as an MSL, then build your therapeutic expertise and KOL network.The Medical Affair roles are mostly done through internal promotions or lateral moves with the industry.

-5. Healthcare Consultant/ Health Advisor
+5. Healthcare Consultant

-Minimum eligibility: MBBS is acceptable at boutique firms.
-MBA in Healthcare Management (from IIMs, ISB, or XLRI) substantially accelerates entry into top-tier firms.
-Some firms specifically recruit doctors without MBAs for their clinical domain expertise.
+Minimum Eligibility: The degree of MBBS is acceptable at boutique firms, but MBA in Healthcare Management from top institutes like IIMs,ISB or XLRI can increase the chances of your entry into top-tier firms.
+Some firms specifically recruit doctors without MBA for their clinical expertise.

 Role